PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 Run the program using the play button (nothing will get put after `./main`) so we get...

 ```
-Not enough arguments!exit status 1
+Not enough arguments!
+Exit status 1
 ```

 ...in the shell!
 Its our our error message, and the error code we `return`ed.